Coroner's hearing into Waverley crash which killed seven under way

+One of the drivers involved in a horror two-car crash that killed seven people at Waverley had consumed synthetic cannabis that day, an inquest has heard.

+And the sole survivor - who lost her partner and two daughters - says she cannot remember the crash because she had also consumed synthetic cannabis that day and was "synnied out".

-A hearing into one of New Zealand's deadliest car crashes begins today - almost a year on from the crash that killed seven people.
+The coroner's hearing into one of New Zealand's deadliest car crashes began today - almost a year on from the crash that killed seven people.

-Coroner Tim Scott is holding an inquest into the two-vehicle crash, which is expected to hear evidence from the sole survivor of the two-car crash.

 Ian Porteous, 80, his wife Rosalie, 76, his sister Ora Keene, 84, and friend Brenda Williams, 79, were travelling in one vehicle and died at the scene.